nattkins/jamdocs2/docs/getting-started.md

 slug: getting-started

 ---
-We are Bravo Criteria a self-organizing consultancy that pulls together a group of diverse but like-minded people that are passionate about problem-solving in organizations, who work with the goal of bringing that same attitude to the whole organization.

-## Our Interests and values

-* We relish large engaging meetings (both remote and in-person) and we use liberating structures to do this
-* Adoption and engagement are central to our practice - we want to help our clients do amazing things.
-* We use a systemic approach that asks why problems are problems, before jumping and busily 'solving' them.
-* We believe like TRIZ that there aren't 'unique' problems, there are families of problems to which there are already solutions.
-* We value curiosity when talking and listening and checking in with people, sometimes using - Clean Language because chances are - if we assume - we'll make an ass out of you and me.
-* We're all about 'cleaning up the inputs'
-* We have found that an agile approach that leads with documentation and demonstration works best with clients of all sizes.

-## Our Approach

-* We relish large engaging meetings (both remote and in-person) and we use liberating structures to do this
-* Adoption and engagement are central to our practice - we want to help our clients do amazing things.
-* We use a systemic approach that asks why problems are problems, before jumping and busily 'solving' them.
-* We believe like TRIZ that there aren't unique problems, there are families of problems to which there are already solutions.
-* We value curiosity when talking and listening and checking in with people, sometimes using - Clean Language because chances are - if we assume - we'll make an ass out of you and me.
-* We're all about 'cleaning up the inputs'
-* We have found an agile approach that leads with documentation and demonstration works best with clients of all sizes.

 ## The document and demo first approach

 We've heard this before?

 Consultant: What is that you do?
 Client: What do you want us to do?
 Consultant: Well that depends what you do?
 Client:....
 Everybody else (sighing): we could be here some time.

 ### So how about we change the script?

-It really shouldn't be that complicated, you have a think about the sort of problems you are facing, and we demontrate the kinds of thing that are possible.
+It really shouldn't be that complicated, you have a think about the sort of problems you are facing, and we demonstrate the kinds of things that are possible.

 ### Facing the future